Biden declares major disaster in Texas as residents struggle in aftermath of severe winter storm

 President Joe Biden has declared that Texas is experiencing a major disaster, as residents continue to grapple with the aftermath of a catastrophic winter storm that hit the central and southern U.S. earlier this week.

-As of Saturday morning, food and safe drinking water was in sort supply for millions of Texans.
+As of Saturday morning, the storm had been linked to at least 27 deaths in the state, and food and safe drinking water was in sort supply for millions of Texans.

 With the major disaster declaration, people in 77 of Texas' 254 counties will be eligible for federal funding to help with recovery efforts.
 The assistance includes grants for temporary housing and home repairs, as well as "low-cost loans" to cover uninsured property losses, the White House said Saturday in a statement.